graphapi-io/resources/type-generation/README.md

 ### Get your api key

 1. Go into your API Settings on https://my.graphapi.io
 1. You may be asked to log in to your API.
-If you haven't done it yet, sign up using the same email that you use for signing into the my.graphapi.io
+If you haven't done it yet, sign up using the same email address you're signed in with on my.graphapi.io
 1. Find "Authorization Settings"
 1. Under "BASIC AUTHORIZATION" you should see "DEFAULT KEY".
 Technically you could use it, but it's a best practice to generate a separate key for each application/use case.
 1. Click "Add Api Key" button in the section below